Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Minnesota Stats and Trends

-- In Minnesota's eight games this season, it has five wins against the spread.
+- Minnesota has five wins against the spread in eight games this year.

-- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 14.5 points or more.

-- Minnesota has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).
+- Minnesota's games this year have hit the over on four of eight set point totals (50%).

-- Minnesota is 4-2 against the spread and 5-1 overall in games when it records more than 23.3 points.
+- Minnesota is 4-2 against the spread and 5-1 overall this season when the team scores more than 23.3 points.

-- In games that Minnesota churns out over 401.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Minnesota amasses over 401.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Golden Gophers have eight giveaways this season, while the Fighting Illini have 12 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.